DanciuA004/Year3Project/diary.md

 # Diary
+### Wednesday the 12th of March 2025
+Started work on monte-carlo implementation.
+Rough tree structure and methods implemented.
+Completed layout of final report.

+### Teusday the 11th of March 2025
+Had meeting with supervisor, explaid how to do code furhter and got details on final report.

 ### Saturday the 1st of March 2025
 Added more to bibliography and created rough draft of Monte-Carlo section in report, Added AI opponent that drops disc in random column 0-6.